Categories

 The Body Ecology Diet Yeast infection

-Thanksgiving on The Body Ecology Diet (B.E.D.)
+Celebrating Thanksgiving on Body Ecology Diet (B.E.D.)

-On the big day, do your best to adhere to the B.E.D. principles.
-Maybe this year you can be more mindful of how high you fill your plate or how well you can food combine.
-It is no fun to have a tummy ache on the holiday.
-If you do get bloated, try a spoon of cultured vegetable “juice” or an Assist digestive enzyme and keep moving.
+I want to say that even though this is a big day of much food, do your best to adhere to B.E.D. principles.
+Maybe this year you are mindful on how high you fill your plate or you implement the principle, the art!, of food combining.
+No fun to have a tummy ache on such a special day and so if you get bloated, try a spoon of cultured vegetable “juice” or Assist digestive enzyme or as seen in photo here a glass of cranberry seltzer sweetened with stevia to give cheers for all you do have.

-Thanksgiving Menu Ideas
+Thanksgiving Menu Ideas on B.E.D. (stage 1)

 Beverages